We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Lesotho flights can be made cheaper if you choose a flight in the morning.
-Booking a flight in the evening will likely mean higher prices.
+Lesotho flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the afternoon will likely mean higher prices.

 Known as the Kingdom in the Sky, the small country of Lesotho is the highest in the world, the only country to be entirely above 1,000m.
 Though encircled on all sides by South Africa, the country remains very separate, geographically set apart by the borders of the Maluti and Drakensberg Mountains.
 Most travellers who book flights to Lesotho come for the activities on offer in these spectacular mountains: horse riding, trekking, fishing and bird watching.